 Don't under communicate

 Many virtual onboarding programs don't work because the new hire only receives communication from their boss in the first week.
-Your remote onboarding process should continue for at least three months, if not six months!
-This is one of the most underrated virtual onboarding best practices you should be mindful of.
+Your remote onboarding process should continue for at least three months!
+This is one of the most underrated virtual onboarding best practices you should be mindful of and our article on implementing 30, 60, and 90-day onboarding plans might serve as inspiration.

 Make sure you check in with your new team members and let them know that you're there to answer any of their concerns.
 You want to make sure they know you are here to help them, regardless of how busy you really are.
 Organize a weekly catch-up to check in with them to enhance the virtual onboarding experience for them.